bpocallaghan/laravel-admin-starter/README.md

 ## Admin LTE
 If you would like to change the default skin.
-Please have a look in `webpack.mix.js` Line ~100 and uncomment the desired skin.
+Please have a look in `webpack.mix.js` Line ~110 and uncomment the desired skin.
+Please also remember to update the skin's name in `'views\layouts\admin.blade.php'` - `<body class="skin-blue">`

+## TODO
+- Move the 'core' files to the titan package
+- Move the admin 'components' to packages (The idea is to have Banners, Testimonials, Blog, etc in seperate packages to include when needed)
+- Update website style
+- Unit Testing
+- Vuejs

 ## Thank you